 - Strong interest in starting a company based on academic research (no formal incorporation required.)

-- NOTE: If a startup has been formed, it must be less than 2 years old and company should not have raised more than $1M.
+- NOTE: If a startup has been formed, the company should not have raised more than $1M.
 Priority will be given to pre-startup applicants.

 - Ability to participate in full program from March 10 – April 14 and attend 4 in-person sessions at the Querrey InQbation Lab in Evanston.